-After the season-opening Australian Grand Prix produced equal mixes of delight and disappointment depending on who you quizzed, the Formula 1 World Championship regroups for its second race of the 2019 season in Bahrain, the question on everyone’s lips will be whether Ferrari can take the fight to Mercedes after getting thrashed by the Silver Arrows in Melbourne.
+The season-opening Australian Grand Prix produced equal mixes of delight and disappointment depending on who you asked.
+As the Formula 1 World Championship regroups for its second race of the 2019 season in Bahrain, the question on everyone’s lips will be whether Ferrari can take the fight to Mercedes after getting thrashed by the Silver Arrows in Melbourne.

 |Bahrain International Circuit|